jindrichkuba/webflow-optimize/README.md

 1) Export your website from <a href="http://webflow.com" target="_blank">webflow.com</a> and save files to main path<br />
 2) Change line in #16 "the-grand-tour" to your style <br />
 3) Run gulp <br />
-4) Minify Javascript, Clean CSS, Minify Html in your file build
+4) Minify Javascript, Clean CSS, Optimazed Images and Minify Html now are in your build